rosjat/mtx-gui/README.md

 ### Update 2015-10-04
 since python-scsi now supports python 3 I started to organize the dev branch so I get a nice base for the next steps to come.
-MediumChange is now a pyscsi.SCSIDevice.
+MediumChanger is now a pyscsi.SCSIDevice.

 I also changed dev_mr to the default branch!